Sports Superstitions and Rituals

 Do not Wash Your Socks

-Many athletes are known to not wash certain items that they wear on the field, believing that doing so will cause them to play poorly.
-Tennis star Serena Williams wears the same pair of socks for an entire tournament, believing that it will help her to perform at her best.
+Many athletes are known not to wash certain items that they wear on the field, believing that doing so will cause them to play poorly.
+Tennis star Serena Williams wears the same pair of socks for an entire tournament, thinking that it will help her to perform at her best.
 She believes that if she changes or washes her socks, she will lose a match.
 And she must be doing something right since she is one of the best tennis players in the world — and in history.

 Shamans Performing Magic on the Field

 This is a fairly common ritual performed around the world, particularly with soccer teams.
 Many teams that want to improve their luck on the field will hire a shaman (or someone similar) to perform rituals to get rid of evil spirits or cast spells to help them win.